Introduction to Amazon Prime Video Format

 • Choose RecordFab if you need to capture Amazon live streams, which can’t be downloaded directly.

-I use StreamFab for almost everything — and switch to RecordFab for Amazon Live streams.
+I use StreamFab for almost everything—and switch to RecordFab for Amazon Live streams.

 Conclusion

 For me, StreamFab remains the first solution for high-quality MP4 downloads, while RecordFab fills the blank when direct downloads are impossible.
+Because copyright and platform terms vary by region and title, you should always review Amazon’s policies and local laws before using any third-party software.